LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 ① Surgeon experience — number of surgeries performed

 I know LASIK is machine-assisted, but the surgeon still matters.
-I'd done enough reading to know that outcomes can vary based on how experienced your doctor is.
-I specifically wanted someone with a high volume of successful surgeries — and a clean track record.
+From what I’d read, outcomes can vary depending on how experienced your doctor is.
+I wanted someone with a high volume of successful procedures and a clean track record.
 No incidents, no horror stories.

 ② VisuMax 800 equipment